Jinghan987/DSA4262-Project-2/README.md

 1. Click on the green **Code** button and select the option *Download ZIP* to download the scripts and csv files into local environment.
 2. Once the zip file has been downloaded, drag the file into the directory of your choice.
 3. After the file has been dragged into the directory, click one level into the zip file and drag the folder that you see into the parent directory.
+4. Start up an AWS ubuntu instance and follow the instructions from *https://www.digitalocean.com/community/tutorials/how-to-set-up-jupyter-notebook-with-python-3-on-ubuntu-18-04* to set up jupyter notebook in the ubuntu instance.
+You can also follow the video demonstration if you are not sure how to install it on your own.
-4. With this, we can open Jupyter Notebook and navigate to the directory that the notebooks and csv files are in.
+5. Once jupyter notebook has been installed in the ubuntu instance, we can open Jupyter Notebook and upload the notebooks and csv files into jupyter notebook.
-5. We will first be using **Project 2 - Training Script for Github.ipynb** to train a GradientBoostingClassifier.
+6. We will first be using **Project 2 - Training Script for Github.ipynb** to train a GradientBoostingClassifier.
 This script will be using *train_set_github.csv* as an input, and the output from this script will be a model (**gradientboostingclassfier.sav**).
-6. Once the model has been outputted from **Project 2 - Training Script for Github.ipynb**, we move on to **Project 2 - Prediction Script for Github.ipynb**, where we will be using the model to predict the probabilities for the test data.
+7. Once the model has been outputted from **Project 2 - Training Script for Github.ipynb**, we move on to **Project 2 - Prediction Script for Github.ipynb**, where we will be using the model to predict the probabilities for the test data.
-7. **Project 2 - Prediction Script for Github.ipynb** will be using **test_set_github.csv** as an input and through this script, we will be able to obtain the outputs for the test data.
+8. **Project 2 - Prediction Script for Github.ipynb** will be using **test_set_github.csv** as an input and through this script, we will be able to obtain the outputs for the test data.